akimwong/1_OnPremise/Journey/003/articles/summaries/Readme.md

 -----------------------
 # Class Imbalance in Machine Learning Problems: A Practical Guide
 (Five lessons from the trenches of applied data science)

+## 1. Class imbalance is the norm, not the exception
+Imbalance is simply part of the reality that we live in.
+In fact, the opposite is rare.
+- in credit card fraud detection, most transactions are legitimate, and only a small fraction are fraudulent.
+- in spam detection, it’s the other way around: most Emails sent around the globe today are spam.
+- in ads conversion prediction, most users will ignore the ad, and only a small fraction will click on it.
+- in user churn prediction, most users will stay on the platform, and only a small fraction will ‘churn’ (i.e., leave the platform).

+## 2. Class imbalance itself is not the problem
+When working on an imbalanced ML problem, there are 3 things can go wrong:

+2.1.
+Choosing the wrong metric.
+`Accuracy is a bad metric` to quantify the performance of an ML model `on an imbalanced problem`: if the positivity rate is just 1%, then a naive classifier labeling everything as negative has 99% accuracy by definition.
+This sounds good on paper, but is bad in practice.
+This problem can of course be avoided by choosing a more suitable metric such as precision at fixed recall, recall at fixed precision, PR-AUC, or ROC-AUC.

+2.2.
+Training/serving skew.
+This refers to the problem when the `data used for training the model is not the same as the data used at inference time`, for example because the `training data has been manually rebalanced`.
+The problem with training/serving skew is that the performance on the training data is not a good proxy for the performance at serving time, and the model may end up being worse than expected.
+For example, if at training time we down-sampled negatives by a factor of 10X, then, in the worst case, the precision in production may be 10X worse than expected.

+2.3.
+Data scarcity.
+In imbalanced problems, it may be `hard to gather a sufficiently large number of labeled positive samples to train a ML model with reasonable performance`.
+For example, if you only have 10 to 100 positive samples, the model may easily memorize these samples, leading to an overfit model that generalized poorly.
+The more imbalanced the problem, the fewer positive samples you may have available for training the model.